Walk: Stag party on the Pap

 |[Lower Loch Leven from the ascent]|

 The Pap of Glencoe cuts a majestic profile above Glencoe village.
-The distinctive summit cone affords a wonderful panorama over almost the whole length of Loch Leven, backed by the Mamores to the north and Ardgour to the west.
+The distinctive summit cone affords a wonderful panorama over almost the whole length of Loch Leven, backed by the Mamores to the north and Ardgour to the west; whatever this wee peak lacks in altitude, it more than makes up for in attitude.
 While the views from the ascent are hard to beat, the path itself won't win any medals: loose and eroded in places, water running down the middle elsewhere.
-Grin and bear it - the rewards are well worth the effort, with the roars of red deer stags filling the air on our rutting season visit.
+Grin and bear it, as the rewards are well worth the effort, with the roars of red deer stags filling the air on our rutting season visit.

 |[Great views of upper Loch Leven from the summit]|

 Name: Walk: Stag party on the Pap ★★★★☆